ra-fletcher/sbp_variability/README.md

 ## Contact

-Please feel free to contact Robert Fletcher via [email](mailto:rfletcher@georgeinstitute.org.au?subject=Inquiry) should you have any questions.
+Please feel free to contact Robert Fletcher via [email](mailto:rfletcher@georgeinstitute.org.au?subject=Inquiry) should you have any questions!